BogdanTheGeek/cginc/README.md

 ```
 Use `Left Mouse` button to orbit and `Right Mouse` button to pan.
 Pressing `Home` on the keyboard returns you to home location.
+Pressing `g` on the keyboard toggles the grid.
+Pressing `o` on the keyboard toggles the origin.
+Pressing `m` on the keyboard toggles the 3D model.

 # Thanks to: